scholarpress/scholarpress-coins/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Enjoy!
 The plugin will automatically add an empty `<span>` to each post and page with COinS data.

+== Screenshots ==
+1. The metadata is managed via the "Bibliographic Information" meta box on Post and Page edit screens.

 == Changelog ==

+= 2.0 =
+* Allows users to customize COinS metadata values for title, author's name, subject, source, date, and identifier.
+* Users can lock the title, author, subject, and identifier fields to the defaults taken from the information about the post.
+* Fully backwards-compatible with older versions of the plugin.

 = 1.3 =